jhtran/stackjump_skeleton/README.md

 You can modify any of these files to customize your installation.

+Also note, this is just an example of a directory skeleton to use with stackjump, not a requirement.

+Feel free to create your own skeleton root dir.

 ## Essential Files
 	# if u don't pass a preseed on the cmd line it needs to be here named as such
 	stackjump_skeleton/preseed.cfg